(All fields required)

-The brachial plexus is a group of nerves that sends signals from the central nervous system in the neck area to the shoulder, arm and hand.
+The brachial plexus is a group of nerves that conducts signals from the spinal cord to control movement.
 Injury to this group of nerves may range from mild stretching of the nerve to tearing away of the nerve root from the spinal column (nerve root avulsion).
 Injuries may occur either through the birthing process or through a traumatic accident.

 The brachial plexus is a system of five nerve roots that exit from the spinal cord beginning with the C5 nerve root, which exits between the C4 and C5 vertebrae.
 The five nerve roots are known as C5, C6, C7, C8 and T1.